websiddu/websiddu/about.md

 # Hey...
 Hi Reader,

 My name is Siddhartha, I'm a designer, developer, armature photographer sometimes a thinker hailing from a tiny South Indian [village](https://www.google.com/maps/@16.4209652,80.7832448,606m/data=!3m1!1e3).
 I currently work as a Sr. Interaction designer at [Google](https://about.google/intl/en_us/) living in the bay area.
-Before Google I was interning at [Yahoo](https://www.yahoo.com) and before that I worked at [TCS Innovation labs](https://www.tcs.com).
+Before Google I interned at [Yahoo](https://www.yahoo.com) and before that was at [TCS Innovation labs](https://www.tcs.com).

 I started this website to share some of my thoughts about design, tech or life in general.
 I also post pictures I clicked as an armature photographer on this site.